Tale of Tales (2015 film)

-Tale of Tales is a 2015 European fantasy horror film co-written, directed and co-produced by Matteo Garrone and starring Salma Hayek, Vincent Cassel, Toby Jones, and John C. Reilly.
+Tale of Tales is a 2015 fantasy horror film co-written, directed and co-produced by Matteo Garrone and starring Salma Hayek, Vincent Cassel, Toby Jones, and John C. Reilly.
+It is based on a collection of fairy tales by Italian poet Giambattista Basile, titled Pentamerone.
+The three main tales that inspired the film are La Cerva Fatata (The Enchanted Doe), La Pulce (The Flea), La Vecchia Scorticata (The Flayed Old Lady).
 An Italian-led production with co-producers in France and the United Kingdom, Tale of Tales is Garrone's only English-language film.
 It competed for the Palme d'Or at the 2015 Cannes Film Festival.

-It is a screen adaptation based on collections of tales by Italian poet and courtier Giambattista Basile: Pentamerone or Lo cunto de li cunti (Tale of Tales, or Entertainment for Little Ones), which contains the earliest versions of famous fables like Rapunzel, Sleeping Beauty and Cinderella.
-The three tales are La Cerva Fatata (The Enchanted Doe), La Pulce (The Flea), La Vecchia Scorticata (The Flayed Old Lady), which have been freely adapted with elements of other tales by Giambattista Basile as well as a touch of artistic license.

 Plot

 The Enchanted Doe

 In the Kingdom of Longtrellis, the King and Queen cannot conceive a child.
-A necromancer suggests that if the Queen eats a sea dragon's heart cooked by a virgin, she will be with child but this will cost a life.
+A necromancer suggests that if the Queen eats a sea dragon's heart cooked by a virgin, she will be with child, but this will cost a life.
 The King slays the sea dragon but dies from his wounds.
-The Queen eats the heart and the next day bears a son, Elias, with hair as white as the dragon.
+The virgin cook prepares the heart and becomes pregnant and the Queen eats the heart and the next day bears a son, Elias, with hair as white as the dragon.
 The cook also gives birth to a boy, Jonah.
 The boys are identical and inseparable friends.
 This so vexes the Queen that she attempts to murder Jonah, though he manages to escape.
 Jonah leaves the kingdom, plunging a knife into a tree root and telling Elias that as long as the root spouts clear water, he is alive and well.
-One day the water is clouded with blood.
+One day, the water is clouded with blood.
 Elias leaves to find Jonah.
 The Queen has her subjects search for Elias to no avail.
-The necromancer blames the Queen and says the youths are truly inseparable, and that her violent desire can be achieved only through violence.
+The necromancer blames the Queen and says the youths are truly inseparable and that her violent desire can be achieved only through violence.
 Elias finds Jonah wounded in a cave.
 They are threatened by a monster, which wounds Jonah but hesitates to attack Elias, who kills the monster and returns Jonah to his wife.
 In the cave, the monster's corpse dissolves into that of the Queen.